WilliamFerns1/we-wingit/README.md

 ## Reason:

 The project is a dummy project, used to apply the knowledge I have learnt about Open AI API, more specifically, using a dataset to make a trained module based on it.

+## Live Demo:

+You can [click here](https://we-wingit-kret-qkb86pfoy-williamferns1.vercel.app/) see a live demo.